 The book “The Dutch Paradigm,” ISBN 978-90-829075-0-6, introduces a new approach to modeling particle physics.
 Published by The Dutch Paradigm Foundation in 2018, it reflects the content found on the website http://thedutchparadigm.org/.

-Dark matter and energy sources are identified, and the four fundamental forces can be unified within the realm of the electromagnetic system.
+Dark matter and energy sources have been identified, and the four fundamental forces can be unified within the framework of the electromagnetic system.

-This memo describes The Dutch Paradigm clearly and concisely.
+This memo provides a clear and concise description of The Dutch Paradigm.
 Animations are also available on the website http://thedutchparadigm.org/.

 THE BEGIN OF THE PHYSICAL UNIVERSE: THE BIG BANG

-Around 13.5 billion years ago, an event occurred that allowed human beings to make sense of the world around them and live a conscious life.
-This event is commonly referred to as the Big Bang.
-Scientists assume that an enormous amount of energy was either created or released from an unknown source during this occurrence.
-However, the origin of this energy and the reasons behind the Big Bang remain a mystery, one that has primarily been explored by esoteric traditions.
+Approximately 13.5 billion years ago, a significant event occurred that enabled human beings to understand the world around them and to live conscious lives.
+This event is commonly known as the Big Bang.
+Scientists believe that a vast amount of energy was either created or released from an unknown source during this event.
+However, the origin of this energy and the reasons behind the Big Bang remain a mystery, primarily explored by esoteric traditions.

 After the Big Bang, the universe rapidly inflated and expanded.
-Despite being fundamental, the nature of space and time also remains an ontological mystery.
+While space and time are fundamental aspects of our reality, their true nature remains an ontological mystery.

-In understand the logic of events, researchers must accept certain yet unproven postulates, such as the origin of sudden bursts of energy from a condensed spatial unit or a singularity.
+To understand the sequence of events, researchers must accept certain postulates that are yet to be proven, such as the origin of sudden bursts of energy from a condensed spatial unit, or singularity.

-According to the Dutch Paradigm, the Big Bang is believed to have originated from a singularity.
+According to the Dutch Paradigm, the Big Bang is thought to have originated from a singularity.

 Fig.1